'We're Serious With This': Strike Of Casino Workers In Atlantic City Expected Amid Wage Negotiation

 ATLANTIC CITY, N.J.
 (CBS) — About 6,000 workers at four Atlantic City casinos are preparing to go on strike Friday morning, ahead of a historically busy Fourth of July weekend.

-The workers, who are members of UNITE HERE Local 54, include housekeepers, bartenders, catering staff and cooks at The Borgata, Caesar’s, Harrah’s and Tropicana.READ MORE: Man Killed In Road Rage Shooting In Springfield Identified, Authorities Say
+The workers, who are members of UNITE HERE Local 54, include housekeepers, bartenders, catering staff and cooks at The Borgata, Caesar’s, Harrah’s and Tropicana.READ MORE: Jason Kelce Celebrity Bartends At Ocean Drive In Sea Isle City To Raise Awareness For Eagles Autism Foundation

 The union is demanding higher wages, claiming current salaries are lower compared to salaries at similar jobs in the market.
 Union representatives believe higher wages could attract more workers, which would alleviate an ongoing casino labor shortage.